BPDCH/Space-Shooter/README.md

 Hardware requirements
 The game requires Windows 10 (64-bit) operating system.

-The project was created by Dominik Chłystek for educational purposes, partly for experimental purposes, but more for educational purposes.
+The project was created by Dominik Chłystek for educational purposes.